silverbios/cs-mikrotik-bouncer-alt/README.md

   set timeout when trying to connect to the MikroTik, recommended to keep it under `60s`

+- `MIKROTIK_TIMEOUT` - default value: `10s`, optional,
+  set timeout when trying to connect to the MikroTik, recommended to keep it under `60s`

-- `DEFAULT_TTL` - default value: `1h`, optional,
+- `MIKROTIK_UPDATE_FREQUENCY` - default value: `1h`, optional,
-  Set default Time-To-Live for address if not provided, mainly needed to avoid getting extremely long dynamic and non-expiring firewall address-lists, and addresses without expiry
+  Set default frequency to update MikroTik address-lists and firewall rules.

 - `USE_MAX_TTL` - default value: `false`, optional,
   Set to `true` if you want to truncate timeout for the address in address-list